 I have created the relevant sets/wf/mpr in the portal.
 The anchor attribute configuired in the MA is the accountName

 Now, when I create a user (Say John Smith with accountname johnsmith), I get the user into my set and the sync rule ERE is generated.
-However, when I do an import+sync on the FIM MA to bring this user from the portal into the MV, I get this error (as part of sync-rule-provisioning-failed)
+However, when I do an import+sync on the FIM MA to bring this user from the portal into the MV, I get this error (as

 Microsoft.MetadirectoryServices.ProvisioningBySyncRuleException: The DN cannot be set because it will be automatically computed when CSEntry.CommitNewConnector is called.

 I'm getting this error on the Sync stage